gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 ### Win XP - a word of caution

 For the old-timers, a word of caution about Windows XP: recent Java distributions (from 7 up) are [no longer certified for XP](http://www.oracle.com/technetwork/java/javase/config-417990.html), so, even if they might seem to work, you are on thin ice.
-If possible, avoid using XP at all; otherwise use only the 32-bit version, with 32-bit Java and Eclipse.
+If possible, avoid using XP at all; otherwise use only the 32-bits version, with 32-bits Java and Eclipse.

 ### Win XP 64

-The warning is even more important for Win XP 64, which, in certain configurations, has difficulties to start 32-bit applications (like the JLink GDB Server or OpenOCD).
-Although generally Win XP 64 is not recommended at all, if you really need to use it, preferably experiment with a 32-bit Java and a 32-bit Eclipse.
+The warning is even more important for Win XP 64, which, in certain configurations, has difficulties to start 32-bits applications (like the JLink GDB Server or OpenOCD).
+Although generally Win XP 64 is not recommended at all, if you really need to use it, preferably experiment with a 32-bits Java and a 32-bits Eclipse.

 However please note that no support requests referring to Win XP 64 will be processed.

 ### Java

 The recommended package is the official [Oracle **Java SE**](http://www.oracle.com/technetwork/java/javase/index.html).
 The **OpenJDK Java** used in Ubuntu is also fine.
 The minimum is JDK 1.7, or even JRE 1.7 (the Java Runtime Environment), but, as said before, better use the latest JDK.
-On OS X the last Apple Java implementation is 1.6, so it is required to use the Oracle 1.7 or later.
+On macOS the last Apple Java implementation is 1.6, so it is required to use the Oracle 1.7 or later.

 For example, on Ubuntu 14.04 LTS, you can install the OpenJDK run-time and test if it was properly installed with the following commands: